World water day is celebrated on 22nd March every year. The purpose of the day is to increase awareness about the importance of water.

 Water pollution occurs when pollutants are directly or indirectly discharged into the water without treatment and separation of harmful substances.

-The sources of water pollution are classified into two main classes;
+The sources of water pollution are classified into two dominant classes;

 1. A point source of pollution.